joseph-flinn/site/frontend/posts/retro-failure-influence-critical-decisions.md

 systems.
 I observed where the industry was going with containers and infrastructure-as-code and pitched those technologies with my management.
 When those ideas did not stick, I thought it was because of the lack of years of experience that I had in the industry that led to not getting traction.
-More recently, advice around software and infrastructure architectures was not taken which led to scaling issues that could have been avoided.
+More recently, advice around software and infrastructure architectures was not taken, which led to scaling issues that could have been avoided.
 There have been numerous smaller events like the above.
 However, I do not believe in cultures of blame.
 As such, I cannot throw my hands up and say that it is the fault of those that I was talking with that decided to ignore what was said.

 Let's step back and define the generic problem.
 Let's say that there are three people in the room discussing how best to solve a problem.
-Each one of these people are bringing with them a lifetime of perspective which uniquely shapes their mental model of the problem and therefore the solution to the problem.
+Each one of these people is bringing with them a lifetime of perspective which uniquely shapes their mental model of the problem and therefore the solution to the problem.
 The challenge becomes taking three unique mental models and leaving with a single strategy and building a single tactical plan to execute in the direction of the strategic goals.

 There are two main approaches to getting to a single strategy.
-The first approach is pitting the three unique mental models against each other and see which one wins, using some metrics to decide (often whoever has the most hierarchical power).
+The first approach is pitting the three unique mental models against each other and seeing which one wins, using some metrics to decide (often whoever has the most hierarchical power).
 The second approach is having an open discussion to change all mental models of the problem to leave aligned on a single understanding of both the problem and the solution which builds alignment on the strategy and tactical execution plan.